Chrismarsh/CHM/docs/configuration.rst

        "soil":"parameters/wolf_soil_param.json"
      }

-or as a key:value set.
+or as a key:value pair.
 In all cases, the parameter name is how it will be referenced in the module that is looking for it.
+Please see the module's documentation for what the expected format is.

 .. code:: json